-Total investment income was USD 69.1 million for Skuld Group and USD 60.0 million for the Norwegian Association for 2023/24.
-Equities and fixed income contributed positively to investment income, while the currency effect was somewhat negative.
+Investment income was USD 91.1 million for Skuld Group and USD 79.9 million for the Norwegian Association for 2024/25.
+Equities and fixed income contributed positively to investment income, while the currency effect was negative.
 Skuld's investments are allocated across several asset classes, regions, and currencies.
 The investment portfolio's performance has been in line with the main indices it follows.

 Skuld has a strong capital adequacy well above the capital requirements set by the Solvency II regulation.
-At the 2023/24 financial year end, Skuld Group's solvency ratio was 207.2 %, while the Norwegian Association's solvency ratio was 217.5 %.
+At the 2024/25 financial year end, Skuld Group's solvency ratio was 189.6 %, while the Norwegian Association's solvency ratio was 202.9 %.
 Skuld has a clean A (stable outlook) rating by Standard & Poor's.